fitabigail/IrishMortgageConsulting/README.md

 ### About section

 - About section include a video with a custom control, achived with javascript code.
 On clicking the video button will start the video, and a bar will roll.
 If press the pause button the video will stop playing.
+The video is display for screens of 550px and wider.

 ![HOME PAGE](./assets/readmeImages/about.png)